tgstation/tgstation/README.md

 Pubby specific issues, missing sprites, fucked behavior, that sort of thing.
 This codebase is very much still in beta right now, expect lots of missing stuff.

+### Contributor beware

+This project relies on changing the map format we use, from the legacy topdown mode to side_map.
+This has the upside of allowing you to be both under and over an object at once, but it comes with a new class of bug too.
+Because layering is based on y position (and other things) you can now enter a layering conflict.

+As a side effect of this, the way we handle multiz (using vis_contents) is kinda borked right now.
+Before this project can be complete we will need to hack our multiz implementation to function with this restriction, or get https://www.byond.com/forum/post/2784126 accepted.

+Before either of those things happens, we're effectively building into a wall.
+Please be aware of this before you contribute, I don't want to crush your soul if things go south

 ## DOWNLOADING
 [Downloading](.github/guides/DOWNLOADING.md)